 - Required Spinoff Crossover: The DDR remixes; "Dynamite Rave (super euro version)" and "CAN'T STOP FALLIN' IN LOVE (super euro version)" crossed back to DDR on SuperNOVA, and the PPP original "Hold On Me" crossed over for Extreme.
 "Night of Fire" was on both DDR Disney Mix (the PS1 version) and IIDX.

 - The Cameo: Usao-kun, the rabbit mascot of Keyboard Mania, is a playable character on 2nd Mix.
-Oddly enough, he also cameos in the video of a IIDX song called "PARAPARA PARADISE"; ironically, said song was never on Para Para Paradise.
+Oddly enough, he also cameos in the video of a IIDX song called "PARAPARA PARADISE" (which, despite its title, never appeared on the game).